 I’m ready to provide a status update on the “Turn Up the Heat” experiment I started last year.
 The goal was to see if I could increase my body temperature using some of the ideas found in Matt Stone’s Diet Recovery 2 and Eat For Heat books.
-I provided a one month status report in April that showed zero benefit.
+I provided a one-month status report in April that showed zero benefits.
 By June I had lost patience that I wasn’t seeing any benefit, so I decided to shelf the experiment and focus on other things.

 But I mostly continued the ideas I listed from the experiment with one exception.
 I didn’t worry about eating carbs upon waking.
 That is unnatural for me.
 I eat right before I go to sleep.
 Eating right when I wake up widened my eating window too much.

 My #1 health focus in the second half of 2013 was to become militant about reducing PUFA.
-For me this meant adopting a zero nut policy.
+For me, this meant adopting a zero nut policy.
 I had already eliminated vegetable oils years ago.
 The last source of significant PUFA left in my diet was almonds.
 In December, I did a 3 part series on PUFA, which made the case that the standard Paleo advice of “nuts in moderation” might be flawed and could slow down the process of reducing PUFA levels in the body.

 - The Common Enemy in Nutrition

 - Quantifying PUFA, Expert Opinion and My Conclusion

 For me, evening food satiety comes from nuts or cheese.
 By giving up the nuts, I was making a conscious choice to consume more cheese.
 The good news is Diet Recovery 2 lists cheese as the #1 warming food.
 The bad news is fat loss is much easier with almonds than cheese.
 This applies to nuts, not nut butter.
 See my post Food Reward Test: Almonds vs Almond Butter for that explanation.
 Kevin Richardson’s article covers how almonds can help you lose weight.